 Pandora Jewelry

-Pandora gives customers the power to design their own charm bracelets.
+Pandora is another great example of product customization as it gives customers the power to design their own charm bracelets.
 With endless options of charms, metals, and engravings, each bracelet becomes a personal story.
 Instead of selling jewelry as just accessories, Pandora creates an emotional journey for every customer.

 -